olesyapro888/Election_analysis_Python/README.md

   - Denver County received 82.8% of the votes with 306,055 votes;
   - Arapahoe County received 6.7% of the votes with 24,801 votes.

-  ### - The winner of the election:
+### The winner of the election and county with the largest voter turnout

-•	The winner and the largest voter turnout of the election:
+The winner of the election:
   - Diana DeGette, who received 73.8% of the votes and 272,892 number of votes;

-•	The county with the largest voter turnout:
+The county with the largest voter turnout:
   - Denver county, who received 82.8% of the votes with 306,055 votes.
 ## `Election-Audit Summary`
-In a summary statement, provide a business proposal to the election commission on how this script can be used—with some modifications—for any election.
-Give at least two examples of how this script can be modified to be used for other elections.

- This script could be used for any election such as: who is candidate winner for each county.

-Firstly, to use the code for any election with some easy script modification and additional data.
+This script could be used for any election with some easy script modification and additional data.

-For instance, with some added data it can be used to get result of budget, age, sex of candidates and so on.
-To analyse "budget" modification is place of counties by changing the index and renaming related variable:
+For instance, with added data it can be used to get result of budget, age, sex of candidates and so on.
+To analyse "budget" modification is place of counties by changing the index and renaming related variable.
+The change should be here:

 screen of code1

 Additionally, the script can be modified to select winner candidates in each county.
-For instance,

-calculate largest candidate for each country
+A pseudocode of modification can be following: loop through counties and candidates with condition such as: if the most popular candidate in a county  then add to a new dictionary of county with candidate.
+Then, print results or print a winner as the most popular candidate in county by comparing elements of dictionary.
+The code should be modificated following:

 screen of code2